Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Why are accommodation details not available on all profiles?**

 **A:** Visibility of accommodation details is controlled per community from your settings.
 Please realize different people have different living situations.
 Some have an extra bedroom, or couch - while others live in a tiny studio.
 Some have a significant other who isn't a huge fan of house guests, or may have kids.
-Regardless of whether they have the request stay button enabled, you can still contact trusted connections for travel advice, coffee, or a meal.
+Regardless of whether they have made their accommodation details visible, you can still contact trusted connections for travel advice, coffee, or a meal.

 **Q: How do I edit my profile?**